-Must a distance study institution be located in the United States to qualify?
+Must a distance study institution be in the United States to qualify?

 No. Distance study institutions outside of the U.S. may apply for accreditation.
-The Commission has a special policy for non-U.S. institutions.
-(See Section C.23 Policy on Non-U.S. Institutions, DEAC Accreditation Handbook.)
+The Commission has a special policy for non-U.S. institutions beginning on page 50 of the DEAC Accreditation Handbook.